RackTables/racktables/README.md

 ## Release notes

 ### Upgrading to 0.21.0

+From now on the minimum (oldest) release of PHP that can run RackTables is 5.5.0.

 This release introduces a new plugin architecture.
 If you experience issues after the upgrade, try disabling plugins.